On December 8, 1980, Mark David Chapman became forever infamous as the man who shot John Lennon. Here's why he pulled the trigger.

 Gaines claimed that after Chapman read Anthony Fawcett’s John Lennon: One Day at a Time in 1980, Chapman’s “10-year obsession with The Beatles congealed into a hatred of John Lennon in particular.”

 Chapman believed that Lennon was “a poser” who “espoused virtues and ideals that he didn’t practice.”
-By October, Chapman quit his job as a security guard, signing out as John Lennon on his final day, and flew to New York City.
+By October, Chapman had quit his job as a security guard, signing out as John Lennon on his final day.
+Then, he prepared to take a fateful trip to New York City.

 The Night Of John Lennon’s Death

-Chapman left his hotel on Dec.
-8, 1980 and bought a copy of Salinger’s book, in which he wrote, “This is my statement.”
+On December 8, 1980, the 25-year-old Chapman left his hotel and bought a copy of Salinger’s novel.
+In the book, he wrote, “This is my statement.”
 He signed it “Holden Caulfield” before heading to The Dakota and waiting at its entrance all day.
 At 5 p.m., Lennon and Ono walked out, and Chapman asked for an autograph.